MDSV9/garden/src/site/notes/03 - Resources/programming/Garden Publish/Literature Note - Pymongo Tutorial using an Atlas Cluster.md

     print("Connected to the MongoDB database!")
 ```

-Our function for initializing our site, we start by createing MongoClient (connecting to the cluster).
-Then we specify which of the collections we are going to connect to, and finally we show that we are connected.
+Our function for initializing our site.
+We start by creating a `MongoClient` (connecting to the cluster).
+Then, we specify database we are going to connect to, and finally, we indicate that we are connected.

-> [!info] app.mongodb_client
+> [!info] `app.mongodb_client`
-> We store the client instance as part of the app object(FastAPI) which makes the app available from the application.
-> This allows us to put the CRUD functions in the _router.py_ file instead
+>- When we store the `MongoClient` instance as part of the `app` object (FastAPI), we make it globally available.
+This allows us to put the CRUD functions in the `router.py` file, where we access the database using the `request.app` object.

 ```python
 #Deprecated on_event